shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

-##Creating an account with Docker Hub
+## Creating an account with Docker Hub

       Docker Hub is like GitHub for images.
 It is a public registry on which both public and private images can be hosted, shared and collaborated with others.
 It has integration with GitHub, Bitbukcket and can trigger automated build.Information about docker system can be gathered by using following command:

-     $ docker info
+     '$ docker info'

 ![alt text](https://raw.githubusercontent.com/shradha09/containers-workshop/gh-pages/images/docker_info.png)